varnish/Varnish-Book/varnish_book.rst

    - quick fix for unstable backends, and
    - HTTP router.

-   At the moment of writting this book, Varnish Plus is supporting the following Linux distributions:
+   At the moment of writing this book, Varnish Plus is supporting the following Linux distributions:

    - RedHat Enterprise Linux 5
    - RedHat Enterprise Linux 6